MoralisWeb3/unity-web3-game-kit/README.md

 - In the "Hierachy" panel under DemoScene select "MoralisSetup".
 - In the "Inspector" section find the sub-section titled "MoralisController".
 - If the "MoralisController" sub-section is not expanded, expand it.
-- Using the information from your Moralis Server, fill in Application Id, Server URL, and Speedy node Url (make sure this is for POLYGON MUMBAI for the demo to work properly).
+- Using the information from your Moralis Server, fill in Application Id, and Server URL.
 ![insertvalues](https://github.com/ethereum-boilerplate/ethereum-unity-boilerplate/blob/main/gifs/insertvalues.gif)
 - **NOTE** If, after importing but before running the package, you see an error that describes something as "unsafe", it is probably due to a block of code in Nethereum SCrypt.cs.
 Open Build Settings then Player Settings
 ![unsafe](https://github.com/ethereum-boilerplate/ethereum-unity-boilerplate/blob/main/gifs/unsafe.gif)